Brown University is a private university located in Providence, Rhode Island, with an acceptance rate of 5.4%.

 - …are you endlessly curious about?

 - …class stimulated you the most in high school?

 - …experiences have led you to your chosen major of study?

 - …future will open up for you by choosing this area of study?

-- For example, if English is your favorite class, can you think of a memory that occurred in English class that was particularly important?
+- For example, if English is your favorite class, can you think of a particularly important memory that occurred in English class?

-- Was that moment the deciding one for you to choose the nonfiction writing track in the English department?
-What about it made you decide that track?
+- Was choosing the nonfiction writing track in the English department a fateful moment?
+What about it made you decide on that track?

-- You may find some help by asking those close to you why they think you are drawn to or will be successful in your intended major.
+- You may get help by asking those close to you why they think you are drawn to or will be successful in your intended major.

-- Their perception may give you some ideas to branch off of when formulating your essay response.
+- Their thoughts may give you some ideas when formulating your essay.